From Baroque until the 21th century

 John von Rhein, Chicago Tribune, 09.12.2017

-The tenor Daniel Behle is equally successful in the concert, Lied and opera genres and is making a name for himself as a composer as well.
+The versatile tenor and composer Daniel Behle is equally successful in the concert, Lied and opera genres.
 His extensive repertoire ranges from Baroque masterpieces, Classical and Romantic works to compositions of the 20th and 21st centuries.

 Download PDF :